jagerman/loki-improvement-proposals/lip-X.md

 ## Implementation
 <!--The code implementations of a LIP do not need to be completed before the LIP is given the "Final" status, Generally we encourage LIP's to present a written only proposal to reach consensus on the specification and proposal rationale before writing code, however parties involved in decision making can still find "rough code" is useful when it comes deciding the outcome of your LIP.
 If you have developed code or a rough implementation you should link it here-->
-The code implementations of a LIP do not need to be completed before the LIP is given the "Final" status, Generally we encourage LIP's to present a written only proposal to reach consensus on the specification and proposal rationale before writing code, however parties involved in decision making can still find "rough code" is useful when it comes deciding the outcome of your LIP.
-If you have developed code or a rough implementation you should link it here
+The code implementations of a LIP do not need to be completed before the LIP is given the "Final" status, Generally we encourage LIP's to present a written only proposal to reach consensus on the specification and proposal rationale before writing code, however parties involved in decision making can still find "rough code" useful when it comes deciding the outcome of your LIP.
+If you have developed code or a rough implementation you should link it here.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).